-The short answer: AI heatmaps analyze visual hierarchy, user attention patterns, and predictive behavioral data to show you, before your landing page is even live, where users will look, click, hesitate, or drop off.
+TLDR: AI heatmaps analyze visual hierarchy, user attention patterns, and predictive behavioral data to show you where users will look, click, hesitate, or drop off, before your landing page is even live.
 This allows marketers to optimize their pages for conversions without waiting weeks for traffic, testing, or post-launch analytics.

 For decades, landing page design relied on a mix of intuition, design trends, and “best practices.”